-- validation [on|off] [view ...]
-Enable or disable DNSSEC validation.
-Note dnssec-enable also needs to be set to yes to be effective.
-It defaults to enabled. - tsig-list List the names of all TSIG keys currently configured for use by named in each view.
-The list both statically configured keys and dynamic TKEY-negotiated keys. - tsig-delete keyname [view] Delete a given TKEY-negotated key from the server.
+- tsig-list List the names of all TSIG keys currently configured for use by named in each view.
+The list both statically configured keys and dynamic TKEY-negotiated keys. - tsig-delete keyname[view] Delete a given TKEY-negotiated key from the server.
 (This does not apply to statically configured TSIG keys.) - addzone zone [class [view]] configuration Add a zone while the server is running.
 This command requires the allow-new-zones option to be set to yes.
 The configuration string specified on the command line is the zone configuration text that would ordinarily be placed in named.conf.